To learn more about this feature, view the Custom Labor Forecasting Overview training article.

 Forecast Grid Actions

-1) Week Selection - The week that will be forecasted.
-To select the correct week, you can either navigate through the weeks by clicking the arrows displayed before and after the listed week or click the date and use the pop-up calendar and clicking 'Ok'
+1) Labor Forecast for - The week that will be forecasted.
+To select the correct week, navigate through the weeks by clicking the arrows displayed before and after the listed week or click the date and use the pop-up calendar and clicking 'Ok'

-2) Location - The Location forecasting Labor.
+2) Locations - The Location forecasting Labor.
 Select or type in the correct Location

-4) Generate - This button will create a Custom Labor Forecast based on the Forecasted Sales Data and the Labor Matrix
+6) Generate - This button will create a Custom Labor Forecast based on the Forecasted Sales Data and the Labor Matrix.
+When clicked, this button will be replaced with the Reset/Delete, Save, and Approve buttons, as shown below:

-5) Reset - This button will reset the created forecast back to the original forecast.
-If a forecast has been Approved before, it will be reset back to the last Approved version
+- Reset / Delete- The 'Reset' button will be functionable when the generated forecast is edited.
+This button will then revert the updated forecast to the original generated forecast.
+If a forecast has been Approved before, it will be reset back to the last Approved version.
+The 'Delete button, which can be viewed by clicking the down arrow within the 'Reset' button, will delete the generated forecast entirely

 - Note: This function cannot be undone